Bernardo-MG/development-docs/java/functional.md

 Java 8 gave support to functional programming in Java.

-Several patterns are supported, such as consumers, streams or functions, allong operations such as mapping and filtering.
+Several patterns are supported, such as pipelines \(as streams\), functions or mapping.

+As usual with functional programming, try to keep functions pure.
+Keep the code in each component self-contained, and with no side effects.

 ## Functional Interface